rwperrott/Useful4LinuxMint/software/_desktop.md

 ## [Desktop Menu Specification](https://www.freedesktop.org/wiki/Specifications/menu-spec/)

-The company ShinyThings Inc. has developed an application named WebMirror 1.0 and would like to add its own submenu to the system menus consisting of a WebMirror menu item and a WebMirror Admin Tool menu item.
+The company ShinyThings Inc. has developed an application named WebMirror 1.0 and would like to add its own submenu to the system menus consisting of a WebMirror menu item, and a WebMirror Admin Tool menu item.
 The company will use "shinythings" as its vendor id.
 For the purpose of this example all menu items will be available in two languages, English and Dutch.
 The language code for Dutch is nl.

-First the company needs to create two .desktop files that describe the two menu items:
+First the company needs to create two \.desktop files that describe the two menu items:

 - datadir/applications/shinythings-webmirror.desktop:
 ```ini